w3c/clreq/README.md

 ##Last-minute Pre-publication edits##

-the following edits should be made to the snapshot of the file that will be published.
+the following edits should be made to the snapshot of the file that will be published to TR.

 [1] remove  onload="addLangAttrs();" from the body tag